amirholakoo/Grafana/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'grafana'@'%';

-SELECT user, host FROM mysql.user WHERE user = 'grafanareader';
+SELECT user, host FROM mysql.user WHERE user = 'grafana';

 GRANT ALL PRIVILEGES ON *.* TO 'grafana'@'192.168.1.101' IDENTIFIED BY 'pi';